Sim

 Function

-The Function block lets you execute custom JavaScript or TypeScript code in your workflows.
-Use it to transform data, perform calculations, or implement custom logic that isn't available in other blocks.
+The Function block executes custom JavaScript or TypeScript code in your workflows.
+Transform data, perform calculations, or implement custom logic.

 Function Block with Code Editor